appium/perl-client/README.md

 # NAME

-Appium - Perl bindings to the Appium mobile automation framework
+Appium - Perl bindings to the Appium mobile automation framework (WIP)

 # VERSION

 version 0.01

+# SYNOPSIS

+my $appium = Appium->new(caps => {
+    app => '/url/or/path/to/mobile/app.zip'
+});

+$appium->hide\_keyboard;
+$appium->quit;

+# DESCRIPTION

+Appium is an open source test automation framework for use with native and hybrid mobile apps.
+It drives iOS and Android apps using the WebDriver JSON wire protocol.
+This module is a thin extension of Selenium::Remote::Driver that adds Appium specific API endpoints and Appium-specific constructor defaults.

+It is woefully incomplete at the moment.
+Feel free to pitch in!

 # METHODS